-Nearly 9 months later, Central Park blast remains a mystery
+Nearly 9 Months Later, Central Park Blast Remains a Mystery

-Detective Paul Arroyo and Special Agent Peter D'Antonio are frustrated.
 For nearly nine months, the investigators have tried to find out how exactly a small, clear plastic bag full of readily available, highly explosive chemicals found its way to Central Park on July Fourth weekend.
+The homemade concoction blew up when a park visitor stepped on it; the tourist from Virginia lost his left foot.

 Add your comments below